bradhowes/MotionCollector/README.md

 * When -- timestamp of the record.
 These are given as number of seconds since 00:00:00 UTC 1 January, 1970 or the Unix epoch, though the resolution of the values is much finer than a second.

-All sensors emit three values, one for each of the 3 axis that define the orientation of the device in the real world.
+All sensors emit at minimum three values, one for each of the 3 axis that define the orientation of the device in the real world.

 * X -- X axis sensor value
 * Y -- Y axis sensor value
 * Z -- Z axis sensor value

-For the _device motion_ records (Source == 1), there are 9 values instead of 3.
+For the _device motion_ records (Source == 'D'), there are 9 values instead of 3.

 * X -- X axis rotation rate
 * Y -- Y axis rotation rate